Vinodh-Machireddy/ml/aws.md

 - kube scheduler
 - kube controller manager
 - cloud-controller-manager
 That's why we going with aws EKS which is aws managed service which manages complete control plane.

-## Fargate
-- if any specific req like particular Linux distribution, only windows, specific config then we go for EC2 Instances, otherwise use Fargate for worker nodes.

-- EKS manages control plane
-- aws Fargate is serverless compute for containers which manages worker nodes.
-Note:- for worker nodes we can use EC2 Instances also.but, we need to take care of High Availability.

-Normal EKS (Without Fargate):
-In normal You must:
-- Create EC2 instances
-- Manage node groups
-- Scale nodes
-- Patch OS
-- Handle capacity
-- Pods run on EC2 worker nodes.

-  With Fargate in EKS:
-  - You run containers
-  - Without managing EC2 servers
-  - AWS manages infrastructure
-  -  No node groups.
-No instance selection.
-### Fargate Profile:
-Node Group: Group of EC2 instances.
-These EC2 instances act as Kubernetes worker nodes.
-There are two types: 1.Managed Node Group (AWS manages EC2 lifecycle).
-2.Self-managed Node Group (you manage EC2)

-## Setup
+## EKS Setup
 ### Install aws CLI:
 Def:- The AWS Command Line Interface (AWS CLI) is a unified tool to manage your AWS services.
 With just one tool to download and configure, you can control multiple AWS services from the command line and automate them through scripts.
 ```